deors/deors-demos-microservices/readme.md

 ### 2.8) Make and update and roll out the changes without service downtime

 Make some change and deploy a rolling update.
-For example change the text string returned by BookController class in file `src\main\java\deors\demos\microservices\BookController.java`:
+For example change the text string returned by BookController class in file `src/main/java/deors/demos/microservices/BookController.java`:

 Rebuild and push the new image to the registry: